Invergordon Destination Training 02-04-2026

 🦅 Wildlife Spotter's Guide

-Red Kites: Black Isle.
+Red Kites: Easter Ross.
 Reintroduced 1990s.
 Distinctive forked tail.

 Practical Tour Management for Highland Guides